-My photographs have been accepted in Jersey City's "Cathedral Arts Festival," Studio Montclair's "State of the Art" exhibition, and the annual Photography Exhibition of the Belmar Arts Council, where I have been the recipient of the "Merit Award in Black and White Photography" (2019) and the "Merit Award in Photojournalism" (2020).
+My photographs have been accepted in Jersey City's "Cathedral Arts Festival," Studio Montclair's "Inspired by an OBJECT" juried exhibition, and the annual Photography Exhibition of the Belmar Arts Council, where I have been the recipient of the "Merit Award in Black and White Photography" (2019) and the "Merit Award in Photojournalism" (2020).
 Additionally, I have had images purchased for commercial usage in places as distant as Scotland.

 During the Covid-19 pandemic, I shot a series of images of businesses which have been shuttered both before and as a consequence of the Coronavirus.
 You may see the pictures on this website as well as on Steve Bennett's Pandemic Lens blog.
 (Click here to see a trailer made by Steve Bennett featuring one of my images: "Abandoned.")
-I have also published several of the photographs in a book entitled "Suburban Decay" which is available for purchase.
+I have also published several of those photographs in a book entitled "Suburban Decay" which is available for purchase.

 Steven Kushner | August 2021